 Education is a key part of escaping poverty, but there are also many other factors that profoundly affect a child’s future.
 The 42 children raised in Sara’s home over the years have done well.
 She is restructuring to have more time with individual children, to make more investment into their day-to-day lives beyond the classroom.
 This is a return to her original calling to be a mother to many.

-Within five years, Sara hopes Bridges for Children will be fully self-sustained trough the farm.
+Sara hopes Bridges for Children will become fully self-sustained trough the farm.